celesrenata/pfsense-ultimate-config/README.md

 3. Select: **Backup extra data**
 4. Click: **Download configuration as XML**
 5. Run: ```sudo cp $HOME/Downloads/config-pfSense* /mnt/shared/```
-6. Navigate to your production environment's pfSense address
+6. Navigate to:your production environment's pfSense address
 7. Navigate to: **Diagnostics > Backup & Restore**
 8. Browse to the location of your shared folder locally and select the configuration version
 9. The firewall will reboot, come back to it in 10 minutes ideally for it to install everything and settle down.